Soroptimist International Foundation

 Overview

 The Soroptimist International Foundation was established in March 2021 as a charitable trust and gained registered charity status in June 2021 (charity number 1194895).
 The Foundation was created to enable Soroptimist International to more accurately account for its project work, leverage its charitable status, and enhance its ability to apply for grants and funding.
-The Foundation makes grants to providers that educate, empower, and enable women and girls worldwide, operating in over 80 countries.
-With 205 volunteers supporting its work, the Foundation maintains an efficient operational model where 92.5% of donations go directly to projects and only 7.5% to administrative costs.
+The Foundation makes grants to providers that educate, empower, and enable women and girls worldwide.
+No trustees receive any remuneration, payments or benefits from the charity.
 In its 2024 financial year, the Foundation had an income of £70,143 and expenditure of £134,799, funding multiple international projects focused on education, poverty relief, and human rights advancement.

 Funding Priorities